zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 Aside from my own mistreatment, the WG similarly banned Dr. David Mertz - whose reputation in the Python community *as a community member in good standing* is nothing short of astounding - with a similar parting statement which I consider similarly unacceptable.

+Further, while nothing serious seems to have befallen Tim Peters so far, I'm appalled at how he has been treated through all of this.
+(I first got to interact with Mr. Peters - who I consider something of a personal hero - [on Stack Overflow](https://stackoverflow.com/questions/21297887/), on a question related to sorting, receiving praise for my answer.
+You can imagine how star-struck I was, and thus the extra importance this issue has for me.)

 I refuse to be silenced on this matter - this post will *not even remotely* be the end of it.
 Because I happen to have found myself in a similar position before, I had the foresight to save my posts locally before I lost access to my account.
 I will be sharing these on this blog as reference pages, so as to show everyone that I indeed said nothing that could reasonably be said to violate the Code of Conduct.

 Unfortunately, I cannot say the same about the huge collection of post bookmarks I had been making about the problems with packaging in Python.
 However, I expect this will only be a minor setback in my goal of independently critiquing Python packaging and attempting to contribute my own solutions.